LeandroHaraoka/design-patterns/CreationalPatterns/FactoryMethod/FactoryMethodFundamentals.md

 Pluralsight Course: *Tactical Design Patterns in .NET: Creating Objects - Factory Method by the Book*.
 By Zoran Horvat.

 Pluralsight Course: *Design Patterns in Java Creational - Demo: Factory*.
-By Zoran Horvat.
+By Bryan Hansen.

 Udemy Course: *Design Patterns in C# and .NET - Factories Methods*.
 By Dmitri Nesteruk.